 I meander along the pathways of the cemetery, treading gingerly, respectfully on the earth.
 Ahead of me is a tall brick wall I decide to walk to it and trace the boundary of this garden burial ground.
 I stop frequently to read, or try to read, an inscription.
 I peer into gloomy stone interiors, filled with spiders, dead leaves and vegetation.
 Ahead of me I see a new memorial stone with a wreath, it is green, red and white – the colours of the Italian flag.
 It is a relatively new memorial to Giorgio Bassani dedicated in 2003.
 The memorial is made of bronze, said to integrate sky and earth.
 The base of the plaque is reminiscent of the keys of a type writer, whilst higher up the Hebrew alphabet is visible.
 The memorial is adjacent to the burial place of Bassani, who died in 2000.

 For me, the writer Giorgio Bassani recorded a time in Ferrara’s history that was unique and exceptional.
 He describes characters that lived vibrantly and passionately.
 Almost certainly unaware of their ultimate fate.
 The lasting and outstanding memory for me of the Jewish Cemetery in Ferrara has to be the tombs and memorials to the countless Jewish families who used to live in this city.
 The individuals who were deprived of their liberty and finally their lives.
 Individuals who would have no descendants to tend their graves.
 Individuals dependent on writers like Giorgio Bassani to record their legacy, in words, so that they would not be forgotten.

-- Giorgio Bassani’s novel ‘The Garden of the Finzi Continis’ was published in 1962
+- Giorgio Bassani’s novel ‘The Garden of the Finzi Contini’ was published in 1962

 - In 1970 Vittorio de Sica made the book into a film.
 You can see a trailer for the film here: A short trailer for the film ‘Il Giardino dei Finzi Contini’

-- Tim Parks wrote a review of ‘The Garden of the Finzi-Continis’ in the New York Review of Books – July, 2005 it is worth a read.Tim Park’s review
+- Tim Parks wrote a review of ‘The Garden of the Finzi-Contini’ in the New York Review of Books – July, 2005 it is worth a read.Tim Park’s review